 2. MATERIALS AND METHODS

 The present study was conducted in the Department of Veterinary Medicine, Veterinary Clinical Complex (VCC), with biochemical analysis carried out in the Department of Veterinary Physiology and Biochemistry, Nanaji Deshmukh Veterinary Science University, Jabalpur.
 The investigation was carried out over a period of six months, from July to December 2025.
 The study followed an observational clinical study design.
 A total of 177 dogs presented to the Veterinary Clinical Complex with clinical signs suggestive of renal disorders were included in the study.
-Dogs of different ages, breeds and sexes were screened irrespective of their vaccination and deworming status.
+Dogs of different age, breeds and sex were screened irrespective of their vaccination and deworming status.
 Based on clinical evaluation and diagnostic findings, dogs confirmed with renal disorders were selected for further analysis.
 All suspected dogs were subjected to detailed anamnesis and thorough clinical examination.
 Information regarding age, sex, breed, diet type, deworming and vaccination history and duration of illness was recorded at the time of presentation.
 Dogs showing clinical signs consistent with renal dysfunction were further evaluated, and cases were confirmed based on clinical findings and laboratory investigations.
 A total of 39 dogs were confirmed to be affected with renal disorders and included for detailed assessment.
 For confirmed cases, pre-treatment profiles were recorded, including deworming and vaccination status (regular or irregular), type of diet offered (commercial, home-based or mixed) and duration of illness (<1 week, 1–2 weeks or 2–3 weeks).
 These parameters were documented to assess their possible association with renal disorders.
 Clinical abnormalities in dogs with renal disorders were systematically recorded.
 Observed parameters included inappetence/anorexia, vomiting, polyuria, polydipsia, anuria and oliguria.
 The frequency and percentage occurrence of each clinical sign were calculated based on the total number of confirmed cases.
 The data obtained were tabulated and statistically analysed to determine occurrence patterns.
 Descriptive statistics were used to calculate percentages.
 The association between renal disorders and variables such as age, breed and sex was analysed using the chi-square (χ²) test.
 A p-value greater than 0.05 was considered statistically non-significant.
 The results were presented in the form of tables for clarity and interpretation.

 3. RESULTS & DISCUSSION